Plymouth: Plymouth 2020

-In 2004 the old Drake Circus shopping centre and Charles Cross car park were demolished and replaced by the latest Drake Circus Shopping Centre, which opened in October 2006.
+In 2004. the old Drake Circus Shopping Centre and Charles Cross car park were demolished and replaced by a new facility, which opened in October 2006.
 It received negative feedback before opening when David Mackay said it was already "ten years out of date".
 It was awarded the first ever Carbuncle Cup, awarded for Britain's ugliest building, in 2006.
 In contrast, the Theatre Royal's production and education centre, TR2, which was built on wasteland at Cattedown, was a runner-up for the RIBA Stirling Prize for Architecture in 2003.

-Proposals included the demolition of the Plymouth Pavilions entertainment arena to create a canal "boulevard" linking Millbay to the city centre delivered in 2020.
-Millbay is being regenerated with mixed residential, retail and office space alongside the ferry port.
+Proposals included the demolition of the Plymouth Pavilions entertainment arena to create a canal boulevard linking Millbay to the city centre delivered in 2020.
+The area is being regenerated with mixed residential, retail and office space alongside the ferry port.

-Plymouth's Civic Centre was vacated by Plymouth City Council, and their operations were dispersed across the city centre—the vacant and dilapidated modernist building was proposed for demolition by the Council but was ultimately saved by a listing in 2007 for its national architectural merit and was gifted to the developers Urban Splash, who intend to refurbish the structure for a mixed-use regeneration including variable let accommodation.
-The removal and relocation of Bretonside bus station—a site originally earmarked for the Council—was ultimately released for a mixed-use commercial leisure redevelopment including cinema and restaurants named 'Barcode' owned by British Land which also owns the adjacent Drake's Circus.
+Plymouth's Civic Centre was vacated by the city council, and their operations were dispersed across the city centre.
+The vacant and dilapidated modernist building was proposed for demolition by the council, but was ultimately saved by a listing in 2007 for its national architectural merit and was gifted to the developers Urban Splash, which intends to refurbish the structure for a mixed-use regeneration including variable let accommodation.
+The removal and relocation of Bretonside bus station — a site originally earmarked for the council — was ultimately released for a mixed-use commercial leisure redevelopment including cinema and restaurants named Barcode owned by British Land, which also owns the adjacent Drake's Circus.

-Jacka Bakery in the Barbican district is reputedly the oldest bakery in the UK, and has operated since the 1600s.
+Jacka Bakery in the Barbican district is reputedly the oldest bakery in the UK and has operated since the 1600s.